raquelmrti/vite-pinia-firebase-bluuweb-1/README.md

 - Set up the structure of the project and the router.
 - Set up `userStore` (there will be user register and auth).
 We're using an Options Store, so there's state, getters and actions.
+- Implement user registration with Firebase.
+We made an action `registerUser` in the user store that contains Firebase's `createUserWithEmailAndPassword` method.